mikepenz/MaterialDrawer/README.md

 You can find a detailed description of all methods in the [WIKI](https://github.com/mikepenz/MaterialDrawer/wiki).

 ###Upgrade Notes
+#### < v2.9.5
+Tinting is now off by DEFAULT again.
+Enable it for your items with `withIconTinted(true)` if needed.
+This release now also tint's the normal state of the icon.

 #### < v2.9.0
 v2.9.0 now uses the latest com.android.support:appcompat version 22.1.1.
 Please update if you use an older version.
 It is now also required to set the theme within your layout for toolbars.
 (Especially for the DarkToolbar theme)
 ```java